No. 15 UTSA’s perfect season ends in blowout at North Texas

 UTSA: Regardless of the wet conditions, the Roadrunners didn’t protect their quarterbacks.
 The Mean Green had five sacks of Harris and Adkins, and both were running from quick pressure plenty of other times.

-North Texas: Coach Seth Littrell’s future was in question after the losing streak put the Mean Green at 1-6.
-Not so much now after UNT improved to 2-47 against ranked opponents.
+North Texas: Littrell probably secured his immediate future after UNT improved to 2-47 against ranked opponents.
 The only other victory was 14-9 over No. 20 San Diego State on Nov.
-2, 1974, at old Fouts Field, which was across the interstate from the new stadium.
+2, 1974, at old Fouts Field, which was across the interstate from Apogee Stadium.
+Littrell is 37-37.

 UP NEXT